Mörk Borg

-Description
+Overview

-Mörk Borg is a fantasy role-playing game set on a harsh world where the upcoming fulfillment of seven prophecies will bring the world to an end.
+Mörk Borg is a fantasy role-playing game (RPG) in an apocalyptic setting.
+It is set in the continent of Tveland, where the upcoming fulfillment of seven prophecies will bring the world to an end.
 RPG historian Stu Horvath described the central theme of the game as "what player characters do in the last days —— speed them up, work to stop them, or just try to get rich and enjoy themselves before the lights go out."
 The end of days is so close that players do not have to bother to name their characters.
 To add to the general darkness of the game, the world is one of corruption, horror and nihilism.
-As critic Sara Elsam noted, the game involves "valleys riddled with undead, gothic cathedrals and a cursed forest ... cannibal warlocks, poison peddlers from beyond the void and hungry gut worms."

-Once the world — and the game — comes to an end, players are encouraged to burn the book.

-One adventure is included in the book, "Rotblack Sludge", in which the characters are given the choice of being executed for heresy, or finding the Shadow King's son in a dungeon crawl scenario.
+Critic Sara Elsam noted, the game involves "valleys riddled with undead, gothic cathedrals and a cursed forest ... cannibal warlocks, poison peddlers from beyond the void and hungry gut worms."
+Once the world and the game both end, players are encouraged to burn the book.
+One adventure is included in the book, "Rotblack Sludge", in which the characters venture through the palace of a creature called the Shadow King.

 Graphic design

-The book was deliberately designed by Johan Nohr to be dense and hard to read.
-Stu Horvath commented on "the difficulty of navigating the ornate typesetting.
+Johan Noh's graphic design was intended on purpose to be dense and hard to read.
+Stu Horvath commented that "the difficulty of navigating the ornate typesetting.
 Every spread is visually rich with chaotic font choices and gnarly splatter art ...
 There are also foil mirrors and different types of paper.
 It's a physically intense book, beautifully ugly."